IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/installation.rst

     cd $BLENDER_ADDON_PATH/bim/schema
     wget https://github.com/BrickSchema/Brick/releases/download/nightly/Brick.ttl

 Or, if you're on Windows, you can use the batch script below.
-Before running it follow the instructions descibed after `rem` tags.
+You need to run it as an administrator.
+Before running it follow the instructions descibed in the `rem` tags.

 .. code-block:: bat